Some concepts of inflation, currency and finance ... (2 / 3)

-"The idea that Central Banks should follow asset price trends is not new today.
-In a book titled "The Purchasing Power of Money," US economist Irving Fischer argued in ...
-1911 that monetary policymakers should stop a price index based on a large basket of goods and services that would include also financial values and real estate ".
+"The idea that central banks should monitor developments in asset prices today do not date.
+In a book entitled "The purchasing power of money," the American economist Irving Fisher argued in 1911 ... that those responsible for monetary policy should stop a price index based on a broad basket of goods and services which include also financials and real estate. "

 Thus, after years 95 1911, we timidly spring the question to do most of all not to approach because of such a supposition, modern capitalism still do not want any more that there is almost a century.
 The so-called fight against inflation biased by the current measure (deliberate) is a real scam that dare not speak its name.

-As the article goes on to say, the idea of establishing such a price index implicitly implies that a Central Bank (truly independent, including financial markets and "investor" circles) of these assets, creating inflation, could be "detrimental".
-This inflation does not seem to bother some, even those self-proclaimed independent of the financial markets.
+As then states the article, the idea of establishing such a price index implicitly assume from a Central Bank (truly independent, including the financial markets and environments "investors") that the price increase of these assets, creating inflation, could be "detrimental".
+But this inflation there does seem to bother some, even those who proclaim themselves independent of financial markets.
 But are they really, culturally and personally?
-The supposed independence of financial auditing firms, such as Arthur Andersen, has not been able to resist co-arrests and cross-interests, for example in ENRON ...
+The supposed independence of the firms financial audits, as Arthur Andersen, not long resisted the cronyism and overlapping interests, including in the Enron affair ...

 Yes, but not ...
 Because there is inflation and inflation, my dear sir.
 That real estate rises to heaven or that Jean-Pierre Gaillard choked with joy because the CAC 40 25% climbed in 2005, this is not inflation!
 Well, not bad, not that one, this is good, my good sir.
 One that does not euthanasia annuitants what, and for good reason: this one creates the rent!